Linkedin Tips & Strategies

 Instead of just reacting with a "like" or posting a generic "Great post!" comment, spend 10-15 minutes a day leaving thoughtful comments on posts from your prospects and industry leaders.
 A good comment does one of three things:

-• Adds to the conversation: Share an additional insight or a related perspective.
+• Adds to the conversation: Share additional insights or perspectives.

-• Agrees and amplifies: Paraphrase their key point and explain why you agree with it.
+• Ignores and amplifies: Paraphrase their key point and explain why you agree.

-This simple act gets you on their radar in a positive, non-intrusive way.
-After a few meaningful interactions, they'll recognize your name when you finally decide to send a connection request.
+This gets you on their radar positively.
+After a few interactions, they'll recognize your name when you send a connection request.

 Personalizing Your Connection Requests